keineahnung2345/linux-commands/README.md

 sudo service apport start
 ```

+Note: if you are inside a docker container, do the above on the HOST!

 ## use gdb to debug core file
 [How do I analyze a program's core dump file with GDB when it has command-line parameters?](https://stackoverflow.com/questions/8305866/how-do-i-analyze-a-programs-core-dump-file-with-gdb-when-it-has-command-line-pa)